allmaps/allmaps/packages/transform/README.md

 ### GCPs

-GCPs follow the GCP type (see below).
+GCPs follow the `GeneralGcp` or `Gcp` type (see below) respectively.
 Each transformation type has a minimum number of GCPs.

 Only **linearly independent control points** should be considered when checking if the criterion for the minimum number of control points is met.
 For example, three control points that are collinear (one the same line) only count as two linearly independent points.
 The current implementation doesn't check such linear (in)dependance, but building a transformer with insufficient linearly independent control points will result in a badly conditioned matrix (no error but diverging results) or non-invertible matrix (**error when inverting matrix**).
 See [@allmaps/analyse](../../packages/analyse/) for ways to analyse and check GCP properties.